knightedcodemonkey/duel/README.md

 ## Notes

 As far as I can tell, `duel` is one (if not the only) way to get a correct dual package build using only `tsc` while using only **one package.json** file and **one tsconfig.json** file, _and also_ preserving module system by file extension.
 The Microsoft backed TypeScript team [keep](https://github.com/microsoft/TypeScript/issues/54593) [talking](https://github.com/microsoft/TypeScript/pull/54546) about dual build support, but their philosophy is mainly one of self perseverance, rather than collaboration.
 For instance, they continue to refuse to rewrite specifiers.
-The downside of their decisions, and the fact that npm does not support using alternative names for the package.json file, is that this project can not run both builds in parallel.
+The downside of their decisions, and the fact that `npm` does not support using alternative names for the package.json file, is that `duel` must copy your project directory before attempting to run the builds in parallel.